magento/devdocs/guides/v2.0/install-gde/docker/docker-phpstorm-project.md

 If both name and value do not display, click **Refresh** in the General section and try again.

 ### Add path mappings
-Because Magento uses symlinks, you must create path mappings so PhPStorm can properly locate files.
+Because Magento uses symlinks, you must create path mappings so PhpStorm can properly locate files.

 To add path mappings:

-1. In your PhPStorm Settings window, click **Languages & Frameworks** > **PHP**.
+1. In your PhpStorm Settings window, click **Languages & Frameworks** > **PHP**.
 4. In the right pane, from the **CLI Interpreter** list, click the name of the DevBox remote CLI interpreter.
 5. In the right pane, next to the **Path Mappings** field, click ![Add path mappings]({{ site.baseurl }}common/images/install_docker_php-storm-ellipsis.png){:width="20px"}.